localstack/localstack/README.md

 ## License

+Copyright (c) 2017 *LocalStack* contributors.

 Copyright (c) 2016 Atlassian and others.

-*LocalStack* is released under the Apache License, Version 2.0 (see LICENSE.txt).
+This version of *LocalStack* is released under the Apache License, Version 2.0 (see LICENSE.txt).

 We build on a number of third-party software tools, with the following licenses: